Services

 How Branding Research works for Construction - Example Project

-A window manufacturer wants to know the total European market for windows – by country, by building type, and by brand share – before deciding where to concentrate sales investment over the next three years.
+Scenario: a window manufacturer wants the total European market for windows, by country, building type, and brand share, before deciding where to concentrate sales investment over the next three years.

-We run quantitative CATI surveys with 150 specialisedcontractors and 100 general contractors per country across France, Germany, the UK, Poland, and the Netherlands.
-Each respondent reports their installed volume in the past 12 months by product type the brands they use, their rough proportion of work across new build and renovation, and any planned changes to their brand use in the coming year.
+Design: CATI with 150 specialised contractors and 100 general contractors per country across France, Germany, the UK, Poland, and the Netherlands.
+Each reports installed volume in the past 12 months by product type, the brands used, the rough split across new build and renovation, and any planned brand changes.

-Output: TAM by country in units installed per year, brand share by country and by project type, renovation vs. new build split, and a 3-year volume projection under a base scenario and an accelerated renovation scenario tied to energy efficiency regulation.
+Output: TAM by country in units per year, brand share by country and project type, renovation versus new build split, and a 3-year projection under base and accelerated-renovation scenarios.

 This is an illustrative example.
 Actual countries, respondent types, and methodology depend on your brief.